-Pushing the "PANIC" switch blows the horn intermittently and flashes the headlights and tail lights.
+Pushing the "PANIC" switch blows the horn intermittently and flashes the headlights, tail lights, turn signal lights and interior light.

-The "PANIC" switch is used to deter vehicle theft when you witness anyone attempting to break into or damage your vehicle.
+The "PANIC" mode is used to deter vehicle theft when you witness anyone attempting to break into or damage your vehicle.

 The alarm will last for one minute.
-To stop alarm midway, do the following:

-- Push the "PANIC" switch once again. - Unlock any of side door or back door with the key or wireless remote control transmitter. - Turn the ignition key from the "LOCK" to "ON" position.
+To stop the alarm midway, push any switch on the transmitter or turn the ignition key from the "LOCK" to "ON" position.